-Henry decided one day that he has enough money to go to college and pay for the cottage they’ve been staying.
-He knew he can work after the class and sent more money.
+Henry decided one day that he has enough money to go to college and pay for the cottage they’ve been staying in.
+He knew he could work after the class and sent more money.
 So he bought his ticket for England.

 As he was on the train he met a strange person sitting beside his seat.
 But Henry had the widow, which gave him a spot to move away from the staring man.

 The man kept staring at him and dripped a few drops of milkshake every time someone past by.
 He wore a black business suit and ink-black hat with a white ribbon around the rim.
 He barely moved and his eyes were sharp as the killer’s knife.
 His face was shadowed by the hat, but his hair was faded brown.
 The Man never talked or even murmured.